Renewal of legacy information systems

 The modernisation of the government’s digital infrastructure takes place through clear stages.
 The objective is to enable institutions and ministries to prepare projects properly, choose an appropriate approach, and ensure that new solutions are efficient, secure, and sustainable over the long term.
 Consideration must be given to data, ownership, operations, procurement, and development — not only technical implementation.

 To support institutions and ministries, five stages have been defined, covering the process from initial assessment to operations.
 These stages provide a shared framework for how projects are analysed, prepared, designed, implemented, and operated.
-Applications for funding contributions, however, are linked only to two defined points within this process.
+Funding is available only at two defined stages of the process: H2, for technical analysis, and H3, for project implementation.

 Funding – Ministry of Finance and Economic Affairs Contribution

-Investment contributions from Ministry of Finance and Economic Affairs may be considered at two points in the renewal process for legacy information systems: firstly, when a project moves from initial assessment into technical analysis, and secondly, in certain cases, when the technical analysis has been completed and the project is ready for the next step.
-Funding is not intended for H4 or H5.
+An investment contribution from the Ministry of Finance and Economic Affairs may be considered at two points in the legacy information system renewal process: first, when a project moves from the initial assessment phase to technical analysis, and second, in certain cases, when the technical analysis has been completed and the project is ready to proceed to the next stage.

 Read more about the application process.